 Headlines over the past few days report that "Twilight" couple Kristen Stewart and Robert Pattinson are possibly back together again after Stewart's much-talked about affair which precipitated their breakup.
 Now, it seems that not only are Stewart and Pattinson back together again, they might even be living together again — just as they did pre-breakup.

 The question on everyone's mind is this: Is it too soon for them to not only reunite, but to jump back into the level of commitment they had before?

 We can't know what is truly going on with Stewart and Pattinson's relationship and we certainly don't know how it will all turn out for the couple.
 What we do know that this dilemma is very common.
-22 Ways Couples Can Overcome Infidelity
+22 Ways Couples Can Survive Infidelity (From Marriage Experts)

 There's no doubt that an affair leaves a lot of destruction in its wake.
 When one person (or both) lies and cheats, trust is shattered.
 The person cheated on feels hurt, betrayed, rejected, angry and more.
 The one who cheated may feel guilt, regret or possibly justified.

 Some will give a cheating partner another chance, while others immediately pack their bags, move out and end the relationship.
 For those who broke up, after calming down and many second thoughts, texts and phone calls are made, the couple decides to give their relationship another try.

 But how soon is too soon?
 If you're in a similar situation and you and your partner rush a reunion and try to act as if the affair and breakup never happened, you're most likely setting yourselves up for disappointment and more pain.